MazenS0liman/XTimesBetter-Clinic/README.md

 ### Login
 1. *Users Login:*
-   - Registered users can log in as patients, gaining access to personalized features.
+   - Registered users can log in as patients,doctors,admin  gaining access to personalized features.
 2. *Users Logout:*
    - Logged in users can log out to keep their account and not reachable by everyone.